ameyajangam22/Home-Bites/README.md

 # Home-Bites

-A Food Ordering App based on MERN
+A Food Ordering App based on MERN Stack